Caching Glossary

 TTL

-TTL, also known as time to live or hop limit, is the amount of time (also called hops) that a packet exists before being discarded by a router.
-TTL limits the lifespan of data within a network through attaching a time limit to data.
+TTL, which stands for time to live, is the amount of time that a packet, DNS record, or other data exists before being discarded by a router.
+TTL limits the lifespan of data within a network by attaching a time limit to data.